golebiewsky/fb-messenger-parser/README.md

 This is a simple script for parsing and searching through Facebook messenger messages, exported directly from Facebook as json files.
 Instructions on how to export messages in the [link](https://www.facebook.com/help/1701730696756992?helpref=hc_global_nav).

-Script at the moment has the basic ability to parse message files in directories (as downloaded from Facebook and uncompressed) and provides basic case-sensitive search.
+Script at the moment has the basic ability to parse message files in directories (as downloaded from Facebook and uncompressed) and provides basic search.

 Work in progress.